AdiGhidel/air-quality-sensor/ThingsSpeakUpload/README.md

 ## Watcher script
-- it detects changes to the to_upload file and pushes the data to ThingsSpeaks
+- it detects changes to the to_upload folder and pushes the data to ThingsSpeaks
 - the file is cleared afterward

 ### Service file location